asiamina/DigitalFIRE-WikiStyle/README.md

 Note:
 ## This version of DigitalFIRE offers a wiki style format of this educational tool.
+There are also the following two formats that you can use.
+They are all synchronized and identidal:

+1. DigitalFIRE - Web Style/Format: https://asiamina.github.io/DigitalFIRE-WebStyle/
+DigitalFIRE - Local Drupal-based Style/Format: https://github.com/asiamina/DigitalFIRE-LocalStyle

 ## Update
 (August 2022) The module on Capture-the-Flag (CTF) Challenges on Android Forensics is created and added to the tool